ShalevAri/ShalevAri/README.md

 ## Beyond the Screen 🌱
 When not in school or coding, you'll probably find me reading a book 📚 spending time with family 🏡 or just playing some games 🎮

+## clarification
+I am in no way an expert in any of the things I mentioned that I am using/learning above, I am just getting started, but I do feel like I'm slowly improving and getting the hang of things.